Fun fact: Bone marrow has iron in it. Which means this whipped bone marrow recipe is one more way to bring meaty minerals into your baby’s diet.

 Beyond iron, Chinese medicine claims that bone marrow has some serious restorative mojo.

-Bone marrow is known for its ability to deeply fortify the body.
 If your baby shows signs of “failure to thrive,” such as slow weight gain or not reaching developmental milestones, offer your baby bone marrow more frequently and in the place of fats like butter and ghee.

 How to pick + handle marrow bones